November: Astronomy

 November meteor showers include the Andromedids, which occurs from September 25 to December 6 and generally peak around November 9–14, the Leonids, which occurs from November 15–20, the Alpha Monocerotids, which occurs from November 15–25 with the peak on November 21–22, the Northern Taurids, which occurs from October 20 to December 10, and the Southern Taurids, which occurs from September 10 – November 20, and the Phoenicids; which occur from November 29 to December 9 with the peak occurring on December 5–6.
 The Orionids, which occurs in late October, sometimes lasts into November.

 Astrology

 The Western zodiac signs for November are Scorpio (October 23 – November 21) and Sagittarius (November 22 – December 21).

-November symbols
+Symbols

 November's birthstone is the topaz (particularly, yellow) which symbolizes friendship and the citrine.
 Its birth flower is the chrysanthemum.

-November observances
+Observances

 This list does not necessarily imply either official status or general observance.

-Non-Gregorian observances: 2020 dates
+Non-Gregorian

 (All Baha'i, Islamic, and Jewish observances begin at the sundown prior to the date listed, and end at sundown of the date in question unless otherwise noted.)